40

 of consciousness is synonymous with deeply subconscious interaction or low amount of externally expressed self-awareness.
 It is absurd to expect that conscious coupling suddenly appears out of

 nothing at some point during evolution.
-Rather, it is elevated from one vertical level to another.
+Rather, it is some kind of fundamental energy, only elevated from one vertical level to another.
 Deeper levels become elevated to higher levels, which humans may then interpret as increased

 self-awareness.
-Note that this is all relative.
+Note, again, that this is all relative.
 From human perspective, any organism operating at the same or similar level as humans do, may be considered conscious, while electro-magnetic

-interactions may be considered as deeply subconscious interactions, so much so that any self-awareness is infinitesimal.
+interactions of lower complexity (e.g., those of atoms) may be considered as deeply subconscious interactions, so much so that any self-awareness is infinitesimal.
 But is the human level the peak level of consciousness?
 From some higher

 level, human interactions may be considered as deterministic as electro-magnetic interactions are deterministic from our perspective, and humans may be interpreted as non self-aware.
 We may even